iht/splittable-dofns-python/README.md

 DoFns in Python" of the Beam Summit 2022:
 * https://2022.beamsummit.org/sessions/splittable-dofns-in-python/

+The slides used during the workshop are available [here](https://github.com/iht/splittable-dofns-python/blob/main/docs/slides.pdf).

 # Dependencies

 Check the `requirements.txt` file and install those dependencies before